survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 ## Conclusion

 HMR is one of those aspects of webpack that makes it interesting for developers.
-Even though other tools have similar functionality, webpack has taken its implementation quite far.
+Even though other tools have similar functionality, webpack has taken its implementation far.
 To get the most out of it, you must implement the HMR interface or use solutions that implement it.

 In the next chapter we'll make it harder to make mistakes by introducing linting to our project.